DataDog/documentation/content/en/database_monitoring/setup_sql_server/selfhosted.md

 ## Troubleshooting

-If you have installed and configured the integrations and Agent as described and it is not working as expected, see [Troubleshooting][13]
+If you have installed and configured the integrations and Agent as described and it is not working as expected, read about [Troubleshooting Database Monitoring][13].

 ## Further reading